driesdaems10/website/content/authors/dries-metu/_index.md

 - Visitors
 ---

 Dries Daems is an archaeologist specializing in the Iron Age to Hellenistic Mediterranean.
-His research interests include the study of social complexity, urbanism, artisanal production, and human-environment interactions through computational modeling and pottery studies.
-He has held positions at KU Leuven, Koç University, Middle East Technical University, and University of Helsinki.
+His research interests include social complexity, urbanism, connectivity and information exchange, artisanal production, and human-environment interactions through computational modeling and pottery studies.
+He is currently Assistant Professor at VU Amsterdam and Visiting Professor at Helsinki University.
+He has held positions at KU Leuven, Koç University, and Middle East Technical University.